deerbabyphotos/deerbabyphotos.github.io/_includes/rates.md

 I will bring a variety of blankets and wraps.
 Please let me know if the natural light in your apartment is not great so I can bring lighting equipment.

 No travel fee within Brooklyn, Manhattan, and Queens.
-Outside of these boroughs a travel fee may apply.
+Outside of these boroughs a travel fee may apply. **Hello Bushwick babies!** There is a $50 discount on all packages if your shoot takes place in my hood!

 There is a $50 weekend surcharge for both packages.